JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 #### Sliding Moves

 The sliding pieces can eat up a lot of time.
 The queen can "see" up to 27 squares if its at the center of the board.
-So if you have a "naive" algorithm that "walks" the 8 directions you can go that can eat up a lot of the move generation time.
+So if you have a naive algorithm that "walks" the 8 directions you can go that can eat up a lot of the move generation time.

 So this is where BitBoards can help a lot.
 I went with what the chess wiki calls the ["Classical Approach"](https://www.chessprogramming.org/Classical_Approach).